VIDEO: Learning Spaces, We Are Listening

 - Vitality - Promotes movement.
 Build for range of sizes, needs and preferences

 Three distinct classroom design prototypes were selected by the team.
-The first week of March, eight classrooms will be fully redesigned spaces for students and teachers to begin testing the impact on the learning and well-being.
+The first week of March, eight classrooms were fully redesigned for students and teachers to begin testing the impact on the learning and well-being.
 The study will conclude June 8 with recommendations on final classroom learning space designs based upon feedback from students and teachers.